[Learning time: 5 mins]

-In the sixth video of my ecommerce replatform masterclass series, I give practical advice and insights on how to build a realistic (total cost of ownership) cost model for your ecommerce platform, taking into account the upfront and ongoing operational costs.
+In the sixth video of our ecommerce replatform masterclass series, James Gurd gives practical advice and insights on how to build a realistic (total cost of ownership) cost model for your ecommerce platform, taking into account the upfront and ongoing operational costs.

-[item title=”Video transcript” icon=”” open=”0″] Hello and welcome to part six of this 10 part masterclass series on running an ecommerce replatforming.
+Welcome to part six of this 10 part masterclass series on running an ecommerce replatforming project.
 We’re going to be talking about building a total cost of ownership cost model for your project.

 So first of all why do we need to build a TCO?